chrisbecke/ha-vault-in-swarm-with-transit/README.md

 Plug your wildcard dns DOMAIN into `.env` to replace `example.com`.

+This sample also assumes the existence of a docker volume plugin that provides cluster volumes.
+On my swarm, "glusterfs" is available, and each vault replica uses a named volume `'{{index .Service.Labels "com.docker.stack.namespace"}}_vault-{{.Task.Slot}}'`.
+This will need to be adjusted for however your own swarm handles clustered persistent volumes.

 ## Setup the transit vault

 The transit vault is not intended as a production ready configuration example.
 It merely provides a minimal vault that can host the `transit` secrets engine.
 In a real setup this would be a different highly available vault entirely and would not sit in the same stack.